DiamondFoundry/slate/source/index.html.md

 You must replace <code>meowmeowmeow</code> with your personal jwt-token key.
 </aside>

+To obtain a JWT token, you must log in using your username and password.

 ## Login /login
 /login authenticates user, response body contains a success message and response headers include authorization token.